Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup
 1. The user taps their NFC device(s) on their mobile
+2. If applicable, he is prompted for threhold and delay
-2. The app reads the NFC's serial number(s), applies a hash function and sends it to the `extended_recovery` pallet
+3. The app reads the NFC's serial number(s), applies a hash function and sends it to the `extended_recovery` pallet
-3. The pallet stores the hashed serial number(s) rehashed with a salt
+4. The pallet stores the hashed serial number(s) rehashed with a salt
-4. Create item account id(s) associated to the hashed serial number(s)
+5. Create item account id(s) associated to the hashed serial number(s)
-5. The `extended_recovery` pallet calls `create_recovery` from the standard recovery pallet specifying the NFC's account id(s) i.e. virtual friend(s) with threshold and delay
+6. The `extended_recovery` pallet calls `create_recovery` from the standard recovery pallet specifying the NFC's account id(s) i.e. virtual friend(s) with threshold and delay

 > A hash is used to ensure pseudonymity of the data to comply with data protection regulations and other legal requirements